KH-ReFined/KH-ReFined/README.md

 ### All Games
 - Televo for the icons used in Discord Rich Presence.
-- Stickman Sham for the idea that led to Magic Reorganization in KH2FM.

 ### Kingdom Hearts 1
 - Denhonator for his work on Soft Reset, Cutscene Skip, and Volume Mute.